Breakthrough/PySceneDetect/manual/cli/global_options.rst

 the stats file to use (`--stats video.stats.csv`)

 .. attention::
-   Any options on this page (global options) **must** be set before specifying *any* commands.
+   Any options on this page (global options) *must* be set before using any commands.
 Your commands must follow the form (where square brackets denote things that may be optional):

        ``scenedetect (global options) (command-A [command-A options]) (...)``

-   This is because once a command is specified, all options/arguments afterwards will be parsed assuming they belong to *that* command (unless the argument is another command, in which case the command is applied, and the process repeats).
+   This is because once a command is specified, all options/arguments afterwards will be parsed assuming they belong to *that* command.

 =======================================================================